 Human immune system

 Immunology is the most difficult topic in physiology.
 Even though I have just passed the excellent exam "Immunology" at prof. I do not feel the worse of Krč, an expert in immunology.
 From the entire course, I still remember the feeling of astonishment that I took up after studying T cell maturation and antibody development chapters.
-In a magazine I have forgotten, I have long ago read that about a third of the total human genes are involved in the construction of the nervous system, a third of the immune system, and a third of all other tasks.
-I do not know how much this claim is still valid today, but we can really say that the immune system is about as complex as the brain, with the difference that the immune system does not give anatomical clues to its understanding.
+In a magazine I have forgotten, I have long ago read that about a third of the total human genes are involved in the construction of the nervous system, a third of the immune system and the remaining third of all other tasks.
+I do not know how much this claim is still valid today, but we can really say that the immune system is about as complex as the brain, with the difference that the immune system does not provide anatomical guidance to its understanding.

 How does it go in the immune system?